inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/names.md

 Alternatively, you can simply import it directly:

 !!! warning "Long and blocking operation"
-    Note that the import process is done synchronously and the ORCiD dataset is very large.
+    Note that the import process is done synchronously and the ORCID dataset is very large.
 Therefore, this operation can take a long time.

 ```bash